-Prerequisite: Completion of preceding VT courses (as listed in the degree curriculum) with a grade of "C" or better or approval of Program Director.
+Prerequisite: Completion of preceding VT courses (as listed in the degree curriculum) with a grade point of 2.0 or better.

-This course covers basic office procedures, staff, and client relations; the human-animal bond; ethics, professional conduct, and marketing.
+This course covers basic office procedures, veterinary management software, inventory management, staff, and client relation, the human-animal bond, ethics, professional conduct, and marketing.
 Three lecture hours a week.
 Credit: Three semester hours.